Progressive Christianity Stoke on Trent meets monthly on Sunday evenings at the Quaker Meeting House (details below).

 2 Miller Street, (off King St)

 Please see the ‘Events Programme’ page for full details of our meetings, dates and times.
-We shall not be meeting in January; our first meeting of 2017 will be on the first Sunday in February.
+We do not meet in January and usually start the year on the first Sunday in March.

 The group was originally founded as a series of weekly meetings under the umbrella title- ‘Agnostics OK’ by Ian Gregory, a local Congregational minister, preacher and former journalist.
 It was intended to provide an alternative to church as a forum for those of all backgrounds, but especially those who for one reason or another turned away from church but still wanted to engage in spirituality.
 After these meetings finished a monthly meeting came about consisting of a format similar to ‘Agnostics OK’, the group learned of ‘PCN Britain’ and realised that its values encompassed those of the group.
 ‘Progressive Christianity Stoke’ was born!